top of page

 The ISLA DE BOTAFOC seen resting in Barcelona in 2003.
 This would turn out to be her final year under Umafisa.
 Picture taken by Benoît Donne and published on www.shipspotting.com.

 While the ISLA DE BOTAFOC provided satisfactory service and was appreciated by the residents of Ibiza, she soon had to face strong competition from the rapidly-emerging Baleària.
 The latter had notably introduced a successful high speed ferry service on the Dénia-Ibiza-Palma line, where ships such as the FEDERICO GARCÍA LORCA and the AL-SABINI (later the ship that was supposed to be the MYKONOS JET of Sea Jets, however this never happened as she sank while being towed during her voyage to Greece in 2016) easily outperformed the slower ISLA DE IBIZA.
-Iscomar also further strengthened its presence on the Balearic Sea, deploying the CARMEN DEL MAR (previously the FLORIA of Finnish company Silja Line, and also the ex-VILLA DE AGAETE of Trasmediterránea) on the Dénia-Ibiza-Palma line in 2002, as well as the newly-acquired MERCEDES DEL MAR (previously the IONIAN BRIDGE of Strintzis Lines from 1997 to 2000 and then the BLUE BRIDGE of Blue Star Ferries from 2000 to 2004, having operated on the Adriatic Sea) on the Barcelona-Palma line.
+Iscomar also further strengthened its presence on the Balearic Sea, deploying the CARMEN DEL MAR (previously the FLORIA of the Finnish company Silja Line, and also the ex-VILLA DE AGAETE of Trasmediterránea) on the Dénia-Ibiza-Palma line in 2002, as well as the newly-acquired MERCEDES DEL MAR (previously the IONIAN BRIDGE of Strintzis Lines from 1997 to 2000 and then the BLUE BRIDGE of Blue Star Ferries from 2000 to 2004, having operated on the Adriatic Sea) on the Barcelona-Palma line.
 Trasmediterránea also operated high speed ferries on the Barcelona-Palma line, including the MILENIUM, which later became the HIGHSPEED 6 of Hellenic Seaways from 2010 to 2017.

 With the rising competition, Baleària decided to take over Umafisa and the Pitra group of Abel Matutes in late 2003.
 The latter agreed to give his assets to the Spanish giant, while also becoming the major shareholder of the company, after having also made an initial investment in Trasmediterránea following the latter's privatisation.
-While the IBIZA was sold to Mexican company Baja Ferries, the remaining three of ships of Umafisa-Pitra, the ISLA DE BOTAFOC, the ISLA DE IBIZA and the ESPALMADOR all joined Baleària and kept the names used by their former operators.
+While the IBIZA was sold to the Mexican company Baja Ferries, the remaining three of ships of Umafisa-Pitra, the ISLA DE BOTAFOC, the ISLA DE IBIZA and the ESPALMADOR all joined Baleària and kept the names used by their former operators.
 By acquiring these three ships, the company increased its market share on the Balearic Sea.
 It further grew only a few months later, as it acquired the Spanish operations of Buquebus, hence expanding their services on the Gibraltar Strait and on the Alboran Sea, on which they had started to operate in 2003.
 Upon joining Baleària, the ISLA DE BOTAFOC extended her service and was deployed on the Barcelona-Ibiza-Menorca line in 2004.
-The ISLA DE IBIZA was deployed on the Alcúdia-Menorca line, but was then sold in 2004 to Greek company C-Link Ferries.
+The ISLA DE IBIZA was deployed on the Alcúdia-Menorca line, but was then sold in 2004 to the Greek company C-Link Ferries.
 She therefore returned to Greece, being introduced on the inter-Cyclades lifeline as the PANAGIA HOZOVIOTISSA.
 She was acquired by NEL Lines in 2007, and remained on the Cyclades until she was withdrawn from service in 2008, and she was sold for scrap to Turkey in 2010.
-The ESPALMADOR also left Baleària after only two years, being sold in 2005 to Greek company Archipelagos Sea Lines.
-After only spending one season as the KYRIAKI I on the Chios-Çeşme line in 2006, she headed to Cameroon, where still operates as the THANASIS of Achouka.
+The ESPALMADOR also left Baleària after only two years, being sold in 2005 to the Greek company Archipelagos Sea Lines.
+After only spending one season as the KYRIAKI I on the Chios-Çeşme line in 2006, she headed to Cameroon, where she still operates as the THANASIS of Achouka.
 The ISLA DE BOTAFOC provided good service during her first season under Baleària.
 In 2005, however, she experienced a few technical issues, which required her to be repaired in Gandia for two months, before eventually returning to service just as the summer season began.
-In 2006, she acquired a partner, as the company chartered the Greek-built ferry SONIA X (originally the ADAMANTIOS KORAIS/SONIA of Italian operator TTT Lines) during that summer, however the ship left Baleària as she was sold in 2007 to Canadian company BC Ferries, for whom she still sails today as the NORTHERN ADVENTURE.
+In 2006, she acquired a partner, as the company chartered the Greek-built ferry SONIA X (originally the ADAMANTIOS KORAIS/SONIA of the Italian operator TTT Lines) during that summer, however the ship left Baleària as she was sold in 2007 to the Canadian company BC Ferries, for whom she still sails today as the NORTHERN ADVENTURE.

 The ISLA DE BOTAFOC seen departing from Menorca in 2004, during her first summer under Baleària, who took over her ownership after Umafisa agreed to merge with the company.
 Picture taken by Matt Murtland and published on www.hhvferry.com.